Camden County New Jersey assistance programs.

 Senior Citizens United Community Services of Camden County

-Camden County New Jersey senior citizens can get access to assistance including: household financial maintenance instruction, emergency food/utility assistance, alternative family care, information on health care programs, homemaker assistance, and housing maintenance/repair.
+Camden County New Jersey senior citizens can get access to assistance including: household financial maintenance instruction, emergency food/utility assistance, alternative family care,or information on health care programs including Medicare.
+There is also homemaker assistance in Camden, free fans to cool a home during the summer, and housing maintenance/repair.
 The non-profit SCUCS may also offer loans in an emergency to seniors for paying rent or other bills, such as utility or a deposit.

 In addition, the agency can provide a one-time payment for 100 gallons of heating oil, kerosene, coal, etc. or up to $250 toward heating utility bill with a shut-off notice.
 The heating bills assistance program provides system replacements during the contract year to older adults who are 60 years of age or older.
 (856) 456-1121, or find more Senior Citizens United Community Services programs.